Champ Kelly: Chicago Bears

 Kelly joined the Chicago Bears in 2015 as the team's director of pro scouting.
 He was promoted to assistant director of player personnel in 2017.
 His main responsibilities were grading the top 100 draft prospects, leading the team's efforts in free agency, and advance scouting.
 In 2019, Kelly was a candidate in the New York Jets' general manager search, in November 2020 he was candidate for the Atlanta Falcons job and in January 2021 he was interviewed for the Denver Broncos GM position.

 Las Vegas Raiders

 On February 2, 2022, Kelly was named the assistant general manager of the Las Vegas Raiders.
 On November 1, 2023, Kelly was named the Raiders' interim general manager after the firing of general manager Dave Ziegler, keeping the title until Tom Telesco was hired to replace Ziegler on January 23, 2024.
 On February 17, 2025, it was announced that Raiders and Kelly mutually agreed to part ways.

 Miami Dolphins

 On March 14, 2025, Kelly was hired by the Miami Dolphins to serve as a senior personnel executive.
-After general manager Chris Grier mutually parted ways with the team on October 31, 2025, Kelly was named the Dolphins' interim general manager.
+After general manager Chris Grier mutually parted ways with the team on October 31, Kelly was named the Dolphins' interim general manager.
+Kelly was replaced by Jon-Eric Sullivan as general manager on January 9, 2026.
+On April 29, Kelly and the Dolphins have ways.